Jump to Navigation

 While there is no on-campus housing in Arlington, housing opportunities (rooms, apartments, and houses to rent) in the area are plentiful.
 Students who do not plan to bring a car may want to seek housing that is near a Metrorail station.
 Areas within close commuting distance include all of Arlington (particularly the Rosslyn, Clarendon, Court House, and Ballston neighborhoods) and parts of Alexandria and Falls Church.

 The most current comprehensive information on housing is available in Sunday issues of the Washington Post and the Washington Times.
 Individuals with rooms, apartments, or houses to rent also post notices on the bulletin boards near the law school elevator.
-The Law School provides a website for posting housing and roommate information called Mason Law Classifieds.
-The University's Off-Campus Housing web site lists services that assist Mason students with locating housing within the Northern Virginia and D.C.
-Metropolitan area.
-Finally, the Federation of Off-Campus Students hosts a housing site called liveoffcampus.com.
+The University’s Off-Campus Housing web site lists services that assist Mason students with locating housing within the Northern Virginia and Washington metropolitan area.